 Dash and Documentation

 Dash is an app that locally caches documentation from the Internet and allows you to access it through a specific web application.
-It can be downloaded from the Mac App Store or developer website, with the former featuring an in-app purchase of $19.99.
+It can be downloaded from the developer website.
 The difference between free and paid is minimal, the free version comes with a waiting time at startup and whenever you switch between documentation sets (docsets) and will nag you to buy it.

 If you choose to upgrade to the paid version of Dash you can at least use it on as many Mac computers as you own (an unlimited number, according to developers).